Last updated: April 23, 2026

 Halal food scanner apps analyze ingredients for several categories of concern:

-- Animal-derived ingredients: Gelatin, lard, tallow, carmine, and other ingredients that may come from non-halal animal sources
+- Animal-derived ingredients: Gelatin (E441, often from pork or non-zabihah cattle), lard, tallow, carmine (E120, insect-derived), and other ingredients that may come from non-halal animal sources.

-- Emulsifiers and E-numbers: Mono and diglycerides (E471), lecithin (E322), and other additives that may be plant or animal-derived
+- Emulsifiers and E-numbers: Mono and diglycerides (E471), lecithin (E322), glycerol (E422), and emulsifiers in the E470 to E483 range, which can be plant or animal derived depending on the manufacturer.

 Which Halal Food App is Best?

-The best app depends on how you shop and what matters most to you:
+The best app depends on how you shop and what matters most to you.
+This decision matrix maps common needs to the strongest option:

 | If You Need... | Best App | Why |